Michigan Criminal Defense Attorney

 Your future, liberty, and life are important.
 You will want the best lawyer you can get to protect and defend you.

-If you are being accused of a criminal offense or charged in Michigan with a felony or misdemeanor offense (with the potential of jail or prison), you will want to have the best Michigan criminal defense attorney fighting for you.
-If you are wondering, “do I even need a criminal defense attorney?” the following information will be helpful for your consideration.
+You want to have the best Michigan criminal defense attorney fighting for you if you are being accused of a criminal offense or charged in Michigan with a felony or misdemeanor offense (with the potential for jail or prison time).
+If you are wondering, “Do I even need a criminal defense attorney?” the following information will be helpful for your consideration.

-If you are looking at prison time, a hefty criminal penalty, or lengthy probation, you should most likely look to hire the best criminal defense attorney possible, unless you cannot afford one, and then you will request that the court provide a court-appointed lawyer.
-To put it simply, the legal system is designed so that self-representation in a criminal trial in a competent manner is impossible and foolish.
+You should most likely look to hire the best criminal defense attorney possible, unless you cannot afford one, and then you will request that the court provide a court-appointed lawyer.
+The need for a good lawyer is even more apparent when you face the possibility of incarceration, fines, lengthy probation, or a criminal record that might impact your future or career.
+To put it simply, the legal system is so complex that self-representation in a criminal trial is impossible and foolish in a competent manner.

-Because every criminal case is different, great criminal defense lawyers pick out the particular portions of each case that make them unique.
+Yes, with the right legal counsel!
+Because every criminal case is different, great criminal defense lawyers pick out the particular portions of each case that make them unique and defensible.
 Also, the best criminal defense lawyer for you may be able to spot specific arguments and factors that could mitigate or even prevent a conviction.
 Getting the best possible attorney to represent you in your criminal trial is necessary when it is all said and done.

 “He who represents himself has a fool for a client.”